• Know the Risks

 Help Keep the Driver Alert and Awake at Night

-Forty-eight percent (48%) of teen crash deaths occur between 6 pm and 6 am1.
-As reported by a 2010 study by Texas A&M Transportation Institute, this is mostly because it’s harder to see at night, teens are driving while tired, they are new to driving and as a result don’t have a lot of driving experience.
+Sixty percent (60%) of teen crash deaths occur between 6 pm and 6 am.1 As reported by a 2010 study by Texas A&M Transportation Institute, this is mostly because it’s harder to see at night, teens are driving while tired, they are new to driving and as a result, don’t have a lot of driving experience.
 This is why most states don’t allow new drivers to drive late at night.

 What happens to our vision at night:

-• The average person’s field of vision is smaller without the aid of light, and glare from oncoming headlights can further limit the ability to see clearly and avoid hazards2.
+• The average person’s field of vision is smaller without the aid of light, and glare from oncoming headlights can further limit the ability to see clearly and avoid hazards.

-• High Intensity lights are becoming more common.
-These lights are brighter to on-coming traffic and require your eyes to adjust faster3.
+• High-Intensity lights are becoming more common.
+These lights are brighter to oncoming traffic and require your eyes to adjust faster.

-• Dusk is the most dangerous time since your eyes are constantly having to adjust to more darkness4.
+• Dusk can be a dangerous time to drive because there’s typically a lot of congestion and your eyes are constantly having to adjust to more darkness.

 • As always, wear your seat belt.
 The danger of driving at night should not be multiplied by being unsecured.